NVIDIA/cudnn-frontend/README.FE.1.0.md

 3. Create and add the operation nodes.
 The outputs of these operation are of tensor type and can be sequentially used as inputs to the next node.
 4. Validate the operation graph.
 This step makes sure the graph is well built and does not have hanging tensors or node.
 5. Build the cudnn operation graph.
 This step lowers the graph into cudnn dialect.
-6. Get the execution plan, based on the heuristics type of your choice.
+6. Create the execution plan, based on the heuristics type of your choice.
 7. [Optional] Check support of the operation graph.
 8. [Optional] Filter out the plans by your custom criteria (Optional).
-9. [Optional] Run autotuning on the filter plan (Optional).
+9. Build (one or all) the execution plans.
-10. Set the execution plan of choice back into the graph.
+10. [Optional] Run autotuning on the filter plan (Optional).
 11. Execute the graph with the relevant data pointers.

 ## APIs